jmorenobl/gpux/docs/tutorial/first-steps.md

 # First Steps

-Create your first GPUX project and run inference in under 10 minutes!
+Get started with GPUX in under 5 minutes!
+Choose between pulling a model from Hugging Face or creating your own.

 ---